» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 A semisynthetic broad-spectrum penicillin, amoxicillin is a beta-lactam aminopenicillin.
 It differs structurally from ampicillin by having an additional hydroxyl group on the phenyl ring.

-Amoxicillin is bactericidal and is shown to be active against most strains of Gram-positive aerobes such as: Enterococcus faecalis, beta-lactamase-negative strains of the Staphylococcus spp., Streptococcus pneumoniae, and the alpha-hemolytic and beta-hemolytic strains of streptococcus.
+Amoxicillin is shown to be active against most strains of Gram-positive aerobes such as: Enterococcus faecalis, Streptococcus pneumoniae, and the alpha-hemolytic and beta-hemolytic strains of streptococcus.
+It is inactivated by beta-lactamase-producing bacteria such as Staphylococcus aureus, but has shown activity against beta-lactamase-negative strains of the Staphylococcus spp.

-Amoxicillin also has increased activity against some strains of Gram-negative aerobes such as E.coli, klebsiella and haemophilus.
-It can be inactivated by beta-lactamase-producing bacteria such as Staphylococcus aureus.
-Amoxicillin also shows some activity against anaerobic bacteria such as clostridial organisms.
+Amoxicillin also has increased activity against some strains of Gram-negative aerobes such as E. coli, klebsiella, haemophilus, and has shown some activity against anaerobic bacteria such as clostridial organisms.

-Those organisms that are generally not susceptible to the aminopenicillins are Pseudomonas aeruginosa, serratia, enterobacter, acinetobacter, citrobacter and also rickettsia, mycobacteria, fungi, mycoplasma, and viruses.
+Those organisms not generally susceptible to the aminopenicillins are: Pseudomonas aeruginosa, serratia, enterobacter, acinetobacter, citrobacter and also rickettsia, mycobacteria, fungi, mycoplasma, and viruses.

 The drug is metabolized through the renal tubular structures and primarily excreted via the kidneys with small amounts being excreted in the feces and bile.